Diabekki/GamerZone/README.md

     - The final issue faced was the coding of the alert box to tell the user their results.
     This issue was due, again, to variables being defined within functions, this led to some variables being underdefined which I redefined outside of the function in order to get this work.

+- Deployment Issues
+    - Issues I had faced after deployment of website was that all hyperlinks were broken and giving a 404 message.
+    Through slack and very helpful individuals in my course I finally spotted the issue which was a foward slash on my hyperlinks causing the 404 error.
+I removed them and pushed the website which solved the issue.

 - User testing
     - through a personal group-chat I sent the deployed website to friends and family and received feedback from various devices.